think-e-solutions/OBSSnazControl/doc/configuration.md

 ## Configuring OBS Studio

 - Activate OBS's websocket server using *Tools -> WebSocket Server Settings*
-- In order to be able to pause and resume recording, make sure all recordings settings do not depend on streaming setting (e.g. encoder etc.)
+- In order to be able to pause and resume recording, make sure all recordings' settings do not depend on streaming setting (e.g. encoder etc.)

 ## Configuring Snaz